Glaciohound/Chimera-ST/README.md

 ## Data Preparation

+0. Prerequisites and Configuration
+First check that requirements are met for `pip` in `requirements.txt` and for `apt` in `apt-requirements.txt`.
+Some items in the two files may be redundant, but we haven't got time to check and eliminate them.

-0. For configuration, please set the global variables of `$WMT_ROOT`, `$MUSTC_ROOT` and `SAVE_ROOT`
+For configuration, please set the global variables of `$WMT_ROOT`, `$MUSTC_ROOT` and `SAVE_ROOT`
 These will be where to put the datasets and checkpoints.
 For example: